evlPanda/evlpanda.github.io/_posts/2020-02-13-name_formatter_for_user_description.md

 blurb: Example of Name Formatting.

 ---
-Example of formatting names, where we have a list of first names (sometimes many), a last name (sometimes long), and a short field tofit it all into.
+Example of formatting names, where we have a list of first names (sometimes many), a last name (sometimes long), and a short field to fit it all into.

+In this example we have a list of first names like "John Paul Ringo George" and a last name like "Moukhametzakirova", to fit into a 30 character field.
+This Class just formats it nicely.

 **MN_CREATE_USER:Utils:Formatter**